joneser005/ScoutSite/README.md

 ### Project Overview
 How to structure the flow of lessons?
 For one, must jump between client and server.
 Early emphasis will be on the front end, just so we aren't throwing everything at you all at once :-)

-#### Structure Ideas
-1. Start with html, then css, then javascript
-2. Python3 all throughout
-3. json and xml

 #### Functionality ideas
 + Login/authorization (custom, later use oauth providers)